 Hellenic American University is an American university that is chartered in the state of New Hampshire.
 It was established as a United States institution of higher education on May 11, 2004 through passage of an Act of the General Court of the State of New Hampshire.

-Hellenic American University is accredited by the New England Association of Schools and Colleges (NEASC) through its Commission on Institutions of Higher Education.
+Hellenic American University is accredited by the New England Commission of Higher Education (NECHE).
 Hellenic American University’s degree programs are regulated, approved, and regularly monitored by the New Hampshire’s Department of Education, Division of Higher Education -- Higher Education Commission.
 Hellenic American University has instructional sites in Nashua, New Hampshire and in Athens, Greece.
 The programs in Athens are offered at Hellenic American College through an Agreement of Cooperation that the two institutions have signed.

 Quick Facts about Hellenic American University